Previous language study is not required. Students at all levels of language ability are invited to apply.

-Possible Program Locations: Moldova
+Possible Program Locations: Kyrgyzstan.

-Program Dates: Late August to early June
+Program Dates: Late August to May/June.

-Accommodations: Host families
+Accommodations: Host families.

 Why Russian?
 There are about 270 million Russian speakers in the world.
 Read more!

 Fun fact!
-Russian is the most geographically widespread language of Eurasia and the eighth most spoken language in the world by number of native speakers.
+Russian is the most geographically widespread language in Eurasia and the eighth most spoken language in the world by number of native speakers.
 It is also one of the official languages of the United Nations.